ralupopa/EXAMPLES-CSharp-Standalone-AltTrashCat/README.md

 This repository shows a few C# tests that use the page object model and AltUnityTester to test the Unity endless runner sample: https://assetstore.unity.com/packages/essentials/tutorial-projects/endless-runner-sample-game-87901

+## NuGet package

+This projects requires to add https://www.nuget.org/packages/AltUnityDriver package in order to work.

 ### Running the tests on Windows or MacOS
 The tests are meant to be run on an Windows or MacOS device.
 The app is provided in this repository, under the app/ folder.
 To start the tests, depending of your OS run: